 Latex Hybrid vs Foam Hybrid Mattress: Which One Is Right for You?

-Choosing between a latex hybrid and a foam hybrid usually comes down to the kind of feel, materials, and performance you want most.
+The choice between a latex hybrid and a foam hybrid mattress usually comes down to the kind of feel, materials, and performance you want most.
 Both mattress types use coils for support, which means both can offer better airflow and more structure than an all-foam bed.
-The difference is in the comfort layer above those coils — and that changes the feel, the materials story, and the price quite a bit.
+The difference lies in the comfort layer above those coils, which changes the feel, the materials' story, and the price quite a bit.

 This guide breaks down how the two constructions compare across feel, cooling, support, and value so you can make the right call for your sleep style and budget.
 For a broader overview of the Canadian mattress market, see our Best Mattress in Canada guide.